Trading fees on Drift are calculated on a per-trade basis and are based on the filled notional position size.

 Taker Limit Orders are conditional limit orders that are filled via the AMM.

 Keepers that fill the order receive up to 10% of this trading fee.

 Maker Limit Orders are post-only limit orders that provide liquidity to the exchange (as opposed to taking available liquidity).

 Maker Orders must be specified as post-only before placing the order.

-*Volume is tracked for both maker and taker volume individually.
-The calculation uses an aggregate rolling sum estimate across all the user's subaccounts
+*Maker/Taker 30-Day Volume is tracked on-chain.
+The calculation uses an aggregate rolling sum estimate across all the user's subaccounts.